Lim Chun-ae: Career

 The teenage Lim continued to train with a focus on the forthcoming Olympic Games on home soil.
 The 1987 Asian Athletics Championships was her next major international outing, but she did not perform as well, leaving the competition with one medal (a bronze) from the 800 m and beaten by not only China's Jiang Shuling but also national rival Choi Se-bum.
 That year she was hospitalised by her coach, who beat her in the head and punctured her eardrum.
 The incident drew international consternation and her coach, Kim Pum Il, publicly apologised, but such was the culture to succeed that the pair continued to work together.
 Kim was not punished by the Korean Sports Association and a spokesman confirmed that it was common practice for coaches to slap and whip their charges as a form of encouragement.
 Even Lim herself stated of the incident: "I blame myself for not having done my best to improve my record".

 Lim was selected for the home Korean team for the 1988 Seoul Olympics, running in the 3000 m and also as part of the women's 4×400 metres relay team.
 By then a student at Ewha Womans University, the nineteen-year-old was nominated to be the last carrier of the Olympic torch into the stadium, handing it off to Sohn Kee-chung (Korea's first Olympic medallist and 1936 marathon champion) to light the cauldron.

 The high expectations of South Korean for Lim's Olympic debut were not met.
 In the 3000 m she was eliminated in the first round and finished some ten seconds slower than she had done in winning the Asian Games title two years earlier.
 The South Korean women's relay quartet were of a low calibre and Yang Kyoung-Hee, Choi Se-bum, Lim and Kim Soon-Ja were by far the slowest finishes in the qualifying round, crossing the line nearly fifteen seconds after the next slowest team.
-She blamed her poor performance on overtraining and a hip problem and retired from the sport, seeking to live a more normal life.
-Lim later became involved in sports administration.